MaramAlossaimi/MaramAlossaimi/content/Posters/Poster II/index.md

 ### Abstrac:

 The concept of Poisson algebras is one of the most important concepts in mathematics that make a link between commutative and non-commutative algebra.
 Poisson algebras can be defined as Lie algebras that satisfy the Leibniz rule.
-Our research is about classifying a large Poisson algebra class $A = K[t][x,y]$, that is the Poisson polynomial algebra in two variables $x$ and $y$ with coefficients on the Poisson polynomial algebra $K[t]$, where $K$ is an algebraic closure field with zero characteristic.
-There are three main cases of the classification of the Poisson algebra class $A$.
+Our research is about classifying some Poisson prime ideals of a certine class of Poisson algebras.
+The Poisson algebra $A=K[t][x,y]$ is a   Poisson polynomial algebra in two variables $x$ and $y$ with coefficients on the Poisson polynomial algebra $K[t]$, where $K$ is an algebraically closed field of characteristic zero.
+There are three main classes of the class of the Poisson algebras $A$.
 We are interested in the Poisson spectrum of $A$, minimal and maximal Poisson ideals of $A$.
-I present the first case of the classification in the poster called "Poisson Algebras I" and in this poster, I  present a part of the second case of the classification and its Poisson spectrum.
+I presented the first class of Poisson algebras $A$ in the poster "Poisson Algebras I" and in this poster, I  present a part of the second class of Poisson algebras $A$.